SonyCSLParis/web-services/README.md

     * Open the "web-services.asd" file in your editor.

     Start by evaluating (in-package :asdf).
-    If it works you should see "=> #<The ASDF/INTERFACE package, 23/32 internal, 230/256 external>" at the bottom of your screen.
+    If it works, you should see "=> #<The ASDF/INTERFACE package, 23/32 internal, 230/256 external>" at the bottom of your screen.

     Later evaluate the (defsystem :web-services).